obiannotate: edit sequence annotations

 Description #

-is a tool for editing the sequence records of a dataset.
-It allows you to add, delete or modify annotations of sequence records, as well as edit the identifier, definition or sequence itself.
+obiannotate is a tool for editing sequence records in a dataset.
+It enables you to add, delete or modify annotations, as well as edit identifiers, definitions and sequences.

 There are two particularly important groups of options in obiannotate

 .
-The first group is shared with obigrep
+The first group, which is shared with obigrep

-and enables the selection of sequences.
-The second group specifies the changes to be made to the sequence records.
+, is used to select sequences.
+The second group specifies the changes to be made to the selected sequence records.
 In obigrep

 , the selection options determine which sequences the program will retain in its output.
-In contrast, every sequence in the input dataset is included in the result produced by obiannotate
+By contrast, obiannotate

 The selection options #